TradesmanUS/Hackathon/README.md

 ***The solution's ability to meet the corporate partner’s needs and standards of enterprise-level implementation.***

 - To what extent can the solution integrate easily with existing enterprise systems and workflows?
-- To what extent is the design and user flow intuitive for enterprise users
+- To what extent is the design and user flow intuitive for enterprise users?

 **TECHNICAL IMPLEMENTATION (25%):**